Martha Thomas (footballer)

-Martha Ellen Thomas (born 31 May 1996) is a professional footballer who plays as a striker for Manchester United in the Women's Super League.
+Martha Ellen Thomas (born 31 May 1996) is a professional footballer who plays as a striker for Women's Super League club Tottenham Hotspur and the Scotland national team.

-Thomas played four years of college soccer for Charlotte 49ers before playing professionally with French Division 2 Féminine club Le Havre and West Ham United of the English Women's Super League, moving to Manchester United in 2021.
+Thomas played four years of college soccer for Charlotte 49ers before playing professionally with French Division 2 Féminine club Le Havre, West Ham United in 2019 and Manchester United of the English Women's Super League in 2021.
 Born in England and raised mainly in the United States, she represents Scotland at international level.

 Early life

 Thomas was born in Malmesbury, Wiltshire, to a Scottish mother, Christine, and English father, Andrew.
 She grew up in Dorchester until 2001 when the family moved to Atlanta, when her father got a job in the United States.
 They briefly returned to Dorchester in 2003 where Thomas played for Dorchester Town for a season before once again relocating to the States, this time to Weston, Florida, at the age of six.
 While in Weston, she played for youth club Weston FC.